pfdubois/BridgeBidding/source/MajorOpenings.rst

 * With three or more of your partner's suit M, you make a simple raise to 2M.
 Support with support!
 Otherwise,
 * Over 1♥, bid 1♠ if you have four spades.
 * Bid 1N.
 This says you do not any other bid.

 With a competitive hand, you can't bid a new suit at the two-level.
-That requires a good 10 HCP.
+That requires a |10ormore| HCP.

 If you are a passed hand none of these bids is forcing.
 We will discuss interference later.